Curriculum Intent – Computer Science

 - Provides students with literacy and numeracy skills and connects to the wider curriculum.

 Students will understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems.
 Students will understand how instructions are stored and executed within a computer system.
-Students will understand how data of various types (including text, sounds and pictures) can be represented and manipulated digitally.
-Students will plan and develop software programs using the software design techniques such as flowcharts, pseudocode and debugging.
-Students will develop key problem-solving skills of Abstraction, Decomposition and Algorithmic thinking.
-Students will be able to think creatively, innovatively, analytically, logically and critically when solving problems.
+In addition, how data of various types (including text, sounds and pictures) can be represented and manipulated digitally.
+They will plan and develop software programs using the software design techniques such as flowcharts, pseudocode and debugging and develop key problem-solving skills of Abstraction, Decomposition and Algorithmic thinking.
+Ensuring students will be able to think creatively, innovatively, analytically, logically and critically when solving problems.

 Cross Curricular & Wider Experiences